tarikfp/secure-passwords/README.md

 ## Introduction

-This is MERN app.
+This is [MERN](https://www.mongodb.com/mern-stack) app.
 MERN stands for MongoDB, Express, React, Node.

 In order to use the app, first user needs to register to the system.
 While registering, user needs to provide name, surname, email and password.

+## Secure Your Passwords

 ### Register